lncm/noma/README.md

 Given the minimal nature of our stack, Raspberry Pi's and similar SBC's are an ideal candidate.
 Likewise, low-end VPS will benefit from the reduced resource usage.

+Disk and network resource consumption varies according to mode.
+In the most conservative configuration, using neutrino only, on-disk storage requirements are expected to be around 250-300MB.

+In bitcoin full-node mode, the latest 550 blocks are stored and continually fetched for verification.
+This adds around 6.6GB of permanently reserved space and at least 144MB of internet traffic per day, equivalent to 4.4GB per month.

 ### CLI:
 **node:**